What's happened

 Scotland's Opportunity

-Scotland's qualification after a 28-year absence is a national milestone.
-Placed in pot 3, Scotland faces a mix of mid-tier and lower-ranked teams, with a realistic chance to advance to the knockout stage for the first time, aided by the tournament's expanded format allowing the top two and eight best third-placed teams to progress.
+Scotland's qualification after a 28-year absence and placement in pot 3 offers a realistic chance to advance beyond the group stage, aided by the tournament's format allowing the top two and eight best third-placed teams to progress.

 What the papers say